ams342t0/DOS-stuff/README.md

-# dos-turbo-pascal-binaries
+# dos-programs
-old programs for dos turbo pascal. lost all source code. will run in dosbox.
+old programs compiled in turbo c/pascal. lost all source code. will run in dosbox.